flossytoo/portfolio/README.md

 Enthusiastic, curious and analytical professional, with nine years of international experience in research-focused roles, collaborating with organizations based in the US, New Zealand and in London.
-Recently graduated with a Bachelor's in Data Analytics, which deepened my understanding of data analysis.
-Currently looking for a position that will allow me to leverage my previous experience in market research and data analysis.
+Recently graduated with a Bachelor's in Data Analytics and looking for a position that will allow me to leverage my degree and my previous experience in market researh and analysis.

 ## Project Portfolio
 ### Openclassrooms